Julian-Hochhaus/lmfitxps/docs/backgrounds.rst

 References
 __________
 ..
-[1] R. Hesse; R. Denecke (2011). `Improved Tougaard background calculation by introduction of fittable parameters for the inelastic electron scattering cross-section in the peak fit of photoelectron spectra with UNIFIT 2011.`,` 43(12), 1514–1526. doi:10.1002/sia.3746 `
+[1] Hesse, R., Denecke, R. (2011).
+Improved Tougaard background calculation by introduction of fittable parameters for the inelastic electron scattering cross-section in the peak fit of photoelectron spectra with UNIFIT 2011.,43(12), 1514–1526. doi:10.1002/sia.3746
 ..
 [2] Tougaard, S. (1987).
 Low energy inelastic electron scattering properties of noble and transition metals" Solid State Communications, 61(9), 547–549. https://doi.org/10.1016/0038-1098(87)90166-9
 ..
 [3] Tougaard, S. (1997).
 Universality Classes of Inelastic Electron Scattering Cross-sections.
 Surf.
 Interface Anal., 25: 137-154. https://doi.org/10.1002/(SICI)1096-9918(199703)25:3<137::AID-SIA230>3.0.CO;2-L
 ..
 [4] Tougaard, S. (2021).
 Practical guide to the use of backgrounds in quantitative XPS.
 Journal of Vacuum Science & Technology A; 39 (1): 011201. https://doi.org/10.1116/6.0000661